There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Off-campus Non-standard teaching period UWA (Perth) Off-campus Non-standard teaching period UWA (Perth) Off-campus

-- Indicative assessments in this unit are as follows: (1) student logbook and placement reports; (2) active participation; and (3) supervisor placement reports.
+- Indicative assessments in this unit are as follows: (1) role-plays; (2) journals; (3) student placement reports; and (4) supervisor placement reports.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.